top of page

 Solution

-The automated banking system will also provide a "hands-free" approach towards managing interest rates of where the rates are adjusted automatically based upon the availability of reserves.
-In the past, the prime interest rate was manually adjusted by the Federal Reserve for managing inflation and other concerns that had a negative impact upon the economy if raised/lowered excessively (e.g., bubbles/crashes).
+The automated system will also provide a "hands-free" approach towards managing interest rates of where the rates are automatically adjusted by the ratio of its reserves to lending requests.
+In the past, the prime interest rate was manually adjusted by the Federal Reserve to control inflation which had nothing to do with the amount of capital in the banking system.

-Overall, converting to a comprehensive automated banking system would result in a more reliable, stable, and efficient monetary system for the nation.
+Overall, a comprehensive and consolidated automated banking system at the federal level will result in a more reliable, stable, and efficient monetary system for the nation.

 bottom of page